Stool changes and what they mean

 The color of stools varies, but typically falls within the spectrum of brown color, depending on the foods you eat.
-You should be concerned if your stools are deep red, maroon, black, or "tarry," especially if accompanied by a noticeable odor.
-This can indicate that there is blood in the stool.
+You should be concerned if your stools are deep red, maroon, black, or "tarry," especially if they have a noticeable odor.
+This may mean that there is blood in the stool.

-Small amounts of bright red blood on stool or toilet paper are likely due to hemorrhoids or a scratch in the rectal area and generally should not cause concern.
-However, if more than a few bright red streaks are visible in the stool or on the toilet paper, or you develop bloody diarrhea, you should notify your health care provider.
+Small amounts of bright red blood on stool or toilet paper are likely caused by hemorrhoids or a scratch in the rectal area, and generally should not cause concern.
+However, if more than a few bright red streaks are visible in the stool or on the toilet paper, or you develop bloody diarrhea, you should tell your health care provider.

-In addition, pale stools that are clay or white in color and often accompanied by a change in urine color (dark urine) could indicate a problem with your biliary tree, such as bile duct stones.
+In addition, pale stools that are clay or white in color and often accompanied by a change in urine color (dark urine) could indicate a problem with your biliary tree, such as bile duct stones, or liver-related issues.
 You should notify your health care provider or go to your local Emergency Department if you develop fevers, chills, right-sided upper abdominal pain, or yellowing of the skin.

 Stools should be soft and pass easily.
 Hard, dry stools might be a sign of constipation.
-As indicated below, you should notify your health care provider if constipation lasts longer than two weeks.
-Furthermore, if you have nausea, vomiting, abdominal pain, and have not been able to pass gas or stools, this could signify an obstruction.
-You should notify your health care provider or go to your local Emergency Department.
+You should notify your health care provider if constipation lasts longer than two weeks.
+Also, if you have nausea, vomiting, abdominal pain, and have not been able to pass gas or stools, this could mean that there is an obstruction (blockage).
+You should tell your health care provider or go to your local Emergency Department.

-If stool becomes impacted or lodged in the rectum, mucus and fluid will leak out around the stool, leading to fecal incontinence.
+If stool becomes impacted (lodged) in the rectum, mucus and fluid will leak out around the stool, leading to fecal incontinence.
 Call your health care provider if you have mucus or fluid leakage from the rectum.

-- You have severe abdominal pain or discomfort with your diarrhea that is not relieved by the passage of stools or gas.
+- You have severe abdominal pain or discomfort with your diarrhea that does not go away when you pass stools or gas.

 - Diarrhea is accompanied by fever of 101 degrees or higher, chills, vomiting, or fainting.